KDE/kde-builder/doc/chapter_03/kde-builder-logging.md

 If a module itself has a submodule (such as extragear/multimedia, playground/utils, or KDE/kdelibs), then there would actually be a matching layout in the log directory.
-For example, the logs for KDE/kdelibs after the last kdesrc-build run would be found in `${log-dir}/latest/KDE/kdelibs`, and not under `${log-dir}/latest/kdelibs`.
+For example, the logs for KDE/kdelibs after the last kde-builder run would be found in `${log-dir}/latest/KDE/kdelibs`, and not under `${log-dir}/latest/kdelibs`.
 ```

 In each module log directory, you will find a set of files for each
-operation that kdesrc-build performs.
-If kdesrc-build updates a module,
+operation that kde-builder performs.
+If kde-builder updates a module,
 you may see filenames such as `git-checkout-update.log` (for a module
 checkout or when updating a module that has already been checked out).
 If the `configure` command was run, then you would expect to see a